Oscillations and confluence in three-magnon scattering of ferromagnetic resonance

-We set the scale of $h_{a}$ through the observed onset of the Suhl instability such that $h_a/h_{S}$ matches the experiment and simulations, where $h_{S}$ is the threshold microwave field amplitude for the instability.
-All other parameters are set to the values calculated from our model (see Sec. \ref{sec:S2} of SM for the derivations).
-The initial values of $c_0,c_\kbf$ were set to their calculated thermal amplitudes (see Sec. \ref{sec:S4} of SM).
-For details on the simulations and numerically solving the model, see Sec. \ref{sec:S1} of SM.
+This definition of $c_0$, as in the experiment, corresponds to the envelope of $b_0$ obtained by mixing it with a frequency-matched reference signal $e^{-i(\omega_0 t+\theta_0)}$.
+As such, the experiment can be directly compared with the numerical solutions of Eq. \eqref{eq:dc0_dt}.
+For numerically solving our equations of motion, we set the value of $h_{a}$ such that $h_a/h_{S}$ matches the experiment and simulations; $h_{S}$ is the observed threshold value of $h_a$ for the instability. $\eta_i$ is calculated as described previously.
+All other parameters are set to the values calculated from our model.
+See Sec. \ref{sec:model_supp} of SM for their derivations.
+The initial values are the thermal amplitudes corresponding to the Bose-Einstein distribution (see Sec. \ref{sec:therm_supp} of SM).
+For details on the simulations and numerical solutions, see Sec. \ref{sec:methods_supp} of SM.

-Figure 2 compares the time-evolution of the normalized susceptibilities between the numerical solutions of Eqs. \eqref{eq:dc0_dt},\eqref{eq:dck_dt}, the experiment, and the micromagnetic simulations.
-Each curve color corresponds to the same ratio of $P_{a}/P_{S}$.
-The purple curves correspond to the linear regime, in which the FMR amplitude monotonically increases to its steady-state value.
-Just above $P_{S}$, the transient state is in the nonlinear regime (blue curves) such that $c_0$ becomes unstable and monotonically decreases to $c_S$.
-As the power is increased above $P_{osc}$ into the nonlinear oscillatory regime (green curves), the instability displays nonmonotonic behavior.
-As the power is increased, the oscillation frequency $f_{osc}$ monotonically increases.
-In both nonlinear regimes, the lifetime of the transient state continuously decreases with increasing power.
-Our model captures all of these behaviors.
-Strong qualitative agreement is observed between each approach, which is also the case at 2.5 GHz (see Fig. S4 of SM).

-The size of the oscillations decreases as one goes from the model to simulation to experiment.
+Figure 2 compares the time-evolution of $c_0$ from the experiment, the numerical solutions of Eqs. \eqref{eq:dc0_dt},\eqref{eq:dck_dt}, and the micromagnetic simulations.
+We normalize to $\chi''(t)/\chi''_{L}$ for direct comparison between each approach.
+Each curve color corresponds to the same relative power $P_{a}/P_{S}$.
+The purple and blue curves correspond to the linear and nonlinear regimes, while the green curves correspond to the entrance into the nonlinear oscillatory regime.
+As $P_a$ is increased, the oscillation frequency $f_{osc}$ monotonically increases while the timescale of the initial transient peak monotonically decreases.
+Strong qualitative agreement is observed between each approach, which is also the case at 2.5 GHz (see Sec. \ref{sec:2_5GHz_Supp} of SM).
+The oscillations weaken as one goes from the model to simulation to experiment, presumably due to increasing magnon dephasing.
 In addition to simulations allowing for other magnon interactions, they include thermal fluctuations which can lead to dephasing.
-In the experiment, additional dephasing may arise from sample and microwave field inhomogeneity.
+In the experiment, additional dephasing may arise from sample and magnetic field inhomogeneity.